cadrian/macchiato/README.md

 file, apply some rules to transform it, and output the resulting text file.

-Macchiato works in the same way: it takes a MIDI file, transform it using some rules, and outputs a MIDI file.
+Macchiato works in the same way: it takes a MIDI file, transforms it using some rules, and outputs a MIDI file.

 # Macchiato rules